For more than 150 years, BCS has operated at the intersection of those who need help and those able to provide it.

 On the 2nd Wednesday of every month, we host the ONE BK Action Info Session, which is a monthly information session for new volunteers.
 It takes place from 5:30- 6:30 pm, at BCS headquarters, 285 Schermerhorn Street in Brooklyn.

 The program starts promptly at 5:30 pm and concludes at 6:30 pm.
-Our staff will introduce you to BCS’s comprehensive range of services, volunteer needs and upcoming volunteer events.
+Our staff will introduce you to BCS’s programs, volunteer needs and upcoming events.
 Our volunteer coordinators will help you find an opportunity to get involved by “matching” you with one of our programs.
 Please note, some of our programs require a background check and fingerprinting before you can start volunteering.

 To contact us, please e-mail volunteer@WeAreBCS.org.